ssttuuddiioo/choosingsucks/docs/openai_models.md

 ## 🧠 GPT-5 SERIES (Flagship Reasoning Models)

-**All GPT-5 models are reasoning models** - they produce an internal chain of thought before responding.
+**All GPT-5 models are reasoning models AND multimodal (text + vision)** - they produce an internal chain of thought before responding.
 This makes them especially proficient in:
 - Code generation, bug fixing, and refactoring
 - Instruction following
 - Long context and tool calling